GringoElPepito/ESGI-Obsidian/Smartbin text.md

 # Our Products

-We currently offer 3 different versions of our product,
+We currently offer 3 different versions of our product :
+- The tiny version,

 # Location